wabualela/moodle-local_aiassistant/README.md

 ### AI Provider Integration

-The plugin is designed to work with:
-- Moodle's core AI subsystem (Moodle 4.5+)
-- OpenAI Chat block (current dependency)
-- Custom AI providers (future)
+The assistant relies on Moodle's AI subsystem (Moodle 4.5+) for credentials and HTTP calls.
+Any enabled AI provider plugin that supports the *Generate text* action—such as the core OpenAI provider—will automatically handle requests.
+Additional providers can be installed to target different models or vendors.

 ## Troubleshooting